yusufyigitol/CS412_Project/README.md

 ## How to Run

 The scripts for each round are organized to follow a step-by-step process.
-You can run them after preparing the data and updating the file paths.
-Outputs are generated as JSON files for both classification and regression tasks.
+Outputs for both classification and regression tasks are provided in the sucourse submission.

 ---

 ## Conclusion

-This project demonstrates how iterative improvements in models and features can enhance performance.
-Starting with simple approaches and gradually adopting advanced techniques allowed for significant progress in solving the classification and regression tasks effectively.
+This project demonstrates how step-by-step improvements in models and features can enhance performance.
+Starting with simple approaches and slowly adopting advanced techniques allowed solving the classification and regression tasks effectively.